The tightrope between privacy and personalisation for hotels

 Privacy laws may differ from country to country and care must be taken to adhere to the relevant regulations.
 In South Africa, for instance, The Protection of Personal Information Act (PoPI Act) holds the collector of personal information accountable should they abuse or compromise the information in any way.
 In the EU, new legislation is set to take effect in May of 2018.
 The new General Data Protection Regulation (GDPR) will have a cross-border effect – if your guest is from the EU, and you hold any personal data that could identify them, you will be affected by the new laws.

-According to a study by the SAS Institute, while consumers expect personalisation from brands and are willing to divulge some personal information to collectors (like their name and email address) they may be apprehensive when asked to share more sensitive information (such as cell or home phone numbers, financial information etc.) for risk of annoyance, data abuse or the unnerving thought of being monitored.
+While consumers expect personalisation from brands and are willing to divulge some personal information to collectors (like their name and email address) they may be apprehensive when asked to share more sensitive information (such as cell or home phone numbers, financial information etc.) for risk of annoyance, data abuse or the unnerving thought of being monitored.

 consumers-willing-to-share.png